urban48/debpackager/README.rst

  * Provides easy control over project packaging process using configuration
    file called project.json (like pom.xml in maven)
- * Easy addition of new packing policies for different project types and languages
- * Solves the problem of python projects need debian dependencies to run.
+ * Solves the problem of python projects need debian dependencies to work.
- * Making your code a Linux compatible daemon with just few simple steps
+ * Making your code a Linux daemon with just few simple steps.
  * Greatly simplifies the packaging and deployment process.
  * Package version management in SemVer standard (http://semver.org/)